 Table of Contents

-The shoulder is the most likely joint in your body to dislocate, often coming out of place during contact sports such as football, rugby, and martial arts.
-The ball and socket mechanism of the shoulder joint makes it very mobile, which allows your arm to get into all sorts of positions, but also means it’s more vulnerable to dislocation.
-There are a few different types of shoulder dislocation and the treatment and complications for each type can differ.
+The shoulder is the most likely joint in your body to dislocate.
+It often comes out of place during contact sports such as football, rugby, and martial arts.
+The ball and socket mechanism of the shoulder joint makes it very mobile.
+This allows your arm to get into all sorts of positions but also means it’s more vulnerable to dislocation.

 - Fracture of your clavicle (collarbone) or humerus